-When first released the Exodus supported just a handful of cryptocurrency assets, but in 2019 it has support for nearly 100 cryptocurrencies and more are being added all the time.
+When first released the Exodus supported just a handful of cryptocurrency assets, but in 2021 it has support for over 145 cryptocurrencies and more are being added all the time.
 Multi-currency support is one of the strong features of Exodus.

 In fact, you can store any ERC-20 token in the Exodus, even if they aren’t listed as supported.
 The downside to this is you can’t see the balance of these unsupported ERC-20 coins in the Exodus wallet.
-Instead you need to view the balances using an Ethereum blockchain explorer and may need to import your private keys into a wallet that does support the asset in order to transact with it.
+Instead, you will need to view the balances using an Ethereum blockchain explorer and may need to import your private keys into a wallet that does support the asset in order to transact with it.

 Creating a Wallet Backup

-When the wallet is first installed users are given a 12-word recovery seed phrase that can be used to restore the wallet if the device that the wallet is installed on is ever stolen, destroyed or lost.
+When the wallet is first installed users are given a unique 12-word recovery seed phrase that can be used to restore the wallet if the device that the wallet is installed on is ever stolen, destroyed or lost.
 This means it is crucial for users to write down this seed phrase and keep it safe.
-If you ever need to restore the Exodus wallet you simply download it to a new device and when installing it click the “Restore Wallet” option, and restore the previous wallet using the 12-word recovery phrase associated with the previous wallet.
+If you ever need to restore a previous Exodus wallet, users can simply download Exodus to a new device and when installing it click the “Restore Wallet” option, and restore the previous wallet using the 12-word recovery phrase associated with the previous wallet.

 Exodus used to provide backup support via email and this is still an option if you created your wallet prior to Exodus version 19.2.1.
 However, given the risks that came with having these links in emails, they have stopped supporting this.
 If your wallet was created in an earlier version then you can follow these steps in order to restore it.

-If you have coins on the wallet and would like to exchange them then all you need to do is click on the “exchange tab”.
+If you have coins in the wallet and would like to exchange them, then all you need to do is click on the “exchange tab”.
 Here you can select the coin that you would like exchange as well as which one you would like to exchange it for.

 Once you have done this you will need to select the amount that you are exchanging.
 You could select preset values such as ALL, HALF or MIN.
 You can also choose a given amount of the coin or even the value in your local currency.